Things to Do and Camping at Moreton Island Close to Brisbane

 Moreton Island on a sunny day with empty beaches

-Moreton is famous for long stretches of quiet and beautiful beaches.
+Moreton is famous for its long stretches of quiet and beautiful beaches.

 Pleasant temps in April and May.
-These are the quieter months on Moreton, especially during the week except the Easter Holidays, which last two weeks.
+These are the quieter months in Moreton, especially during the week, except for the Easter Holidays, which last two weeks.
 Campgrounds are not fully booked.
 The water temperatures are slightly cooler than in summer but still nice.

 Winter (June-August)